yoctoalex/rseries-dmz/README.md

 ## 1.3.1 Deploy Big-IP on F5 rSeries

+Download the BigIP image from the [F5 Downloads](https://my.f5.com/manage/s/downloads) for F5OS and save it to your local machine.

 In the F5 rSeries interface navigate to `Tenant Images` and click on the `Upload` button.

 ![rseries-bigip](./assets/f5os_bigip_tenant_image.png)